Director and Staff

 Michael Griffith headshot

 A native of Chattanooga, Michael Griffith currently serves as Director of Bands at Ooltewah High School in Ooltewah, Tennessee.
 Mr. Griffith arrived at Ooltewah High school in the summer of 2022 having previously served as Interim Assistant Director of Bands and Director of Athletic Bands at the University of Central Missouri, where he directed the UCM Marching Mules, Pep Band, and Symphonic Band as well as taught courses in marching band techniques, music education, orchestration, and instrumental conducting.
-Mr. Griffith previously served as Interim Director of Bands and Visiting Professor of Music at the University of Tennessee at Chattanooga from 2019 to 2021.
+Mr. Griffith also served as Interim Director of Bands and Visiting Professor of Music at the University of Tennessee at Chattanooga from 2019 to 2021.

 Mr. Griffith holds a Master of Music degree in Instrumental Conducting from the Florida State University College of Music in Tallahassee, Florida, where he taught courses in instrumental music education; served as assistant conductor for the wind orchestra, symphonic band, and concert band; and assisted with the instruction and administration of the world-famous Florida State University Marching Chiefs.
 Prior to his graduate studies, he taught at Liberty Technology Magnet High School in Jackson, TN and Whitwell High School in Whitwell, TN.
 Mr. Griffith holds an undergraduate degree in music education and music performance from Austin Peay State University.
 His conducting teachers include Bob Bernhardt, Richard Clary, and Dr. Gregory Wolynec.
 Mr. Griffith has been a performing member of Memphis Sound Drum and Bugle Corps from Collierville, TN and Phantom Regiment Drum and Bugle Corps from Rockford, IL.